mego22/ansible-role-logrotate/README.md

 Logrotate
 =========

-This role install logrotate and manages the main configuration along with the indvidual servieces.
+This role installs logrotate and manages the main configuration along with the indvidual services.

 Requirements
 ------------
-None.
+None

 Role Variables
 --------------